Five Vows: 25 clauses from the Ācārāṅga Sūtra

-Anuvratas (Minor vows)
+Aṇuvratas (minor vows)

-The five great vows apply only to ascetics in Jainism, and in their place are five minor vows for householders.
+The five great vows apply only to ascetics in Jainism, and in their place are five minor vows for laypeople (householders).
 The historic texts of Jains accept that any activity by a layperson would involve some form of himsa (violence) to some living beings, and therefore the minor vow emphasizes reduction of the impact and active efforts to protect.
 The five "minor vows" in Jainism are modeled after the great vows, but differ in degree and they are less demanding or restrictive than the same "great vows" for ascetics.
 Thus, brahmacharya for householders means chastity, or being sexually faithful to one's partner.
 Similarly, states John Cort, a mendicant's great vow of ahimsa requires that he or she must avoid gross and subtle forms of violence to all six kinds of living beings (earth beings, water beings, fire beings, wind beings, vegetable beings and mobile beings).
 In contrast, a Jain householder's minor vow requires no gross violence against higher life forms and an effort to protect animals from "slaughter, beating, injury and suffering".